 Concrete information, ideas and resources to enhance the great work you are already doing.

-Everyday, small actions make a difference.
-Could be used to set the tone for meetings, forums and events.
+Five-minute video shares every day, small actions that make a difference.
+Use it to set the tone for meetings, forums and events.

 Quick and easy ideas for parents to build and track assets.

 Practical ideas developed by Halton professionals organized by the Developmental Assets categories.

 Consider this youth-for-youth transition program that builds assets and positive school culture.